 Save those less-than-perfect photos with the use of Levels.

-- In Expert Mode, in the Menu bar, go to Enhance / Adjust Lighting / Levels
+In Photoshop Elements: In Expert Mode, in the Menu bar, go to Enhance / Adjust Lighting / Levels

-- In the Menu bar: Image / Adjustments / Levels
+In Photoshop: In the Menu bar: Image / Adjustments / Levels

-Our goal is to reveal more detail in both the darker and lighter areas of the image, then we will adjust the mid-tones.
+Our first goal is to reveal more detail in both the darker and lighter areas of the image, then we will adjust the mid-tones.

 I clicked on the really light, white part of the fur on Stella’s hair, and on the black of her eye.

 Tip: If you don’t like the result you get, you can keep clicking on the image until you find a result that you like.
-Or Control + Z to undo and try again.

 That definitely looks better than the original image, but now let’s adjust the mid-tones.
 We do this by adjusting the middle slider in the Input Levels.
 Move the slider to the left to make the mid-tones lighter, and to the right to make them darker.
+By moving the mid-tone slider to the left just a bit, I was able to get an even better result.
+The amount you need to move the mid-tone slider will depend upon the lightness / darkness of your photo.

 Definitely better!